20 for 20

 "From hardship to harnessing technology for community impact"

-A 2022 WMI scholar from Malawi, has demonstrated remarkable resilience and determination in pursuing his education.
+A 2022 WMI scholar from Malawi, Ackim has demonstrated remarkable resilience and determination in pursuing his education.
 After losing his father at a young age and facing significant financial challenges, Ackim remained committed to his studies, developing an early passion for computers that would shape his future.
-With limited access to resources, he took the initiative to teach himself concepts in physics and technology and sought out every opportunity to learn.
-With support from WMI, he earned a Bachelor of Science in Computer Engineering from the University of Livingstonia.

 Today, Ackim is a software engineer with over four years of professional experience and serves as an Assistant Systems Engineer at the University of Malawi.
-He is particularly passionate about using technology to drive community impact, and is currently working on a project to make artificial intelligence more accessible to marginalized communities through mobile devices.
+He is particularly passionate about using technology to drive community impact and is currently working on a project to make artificial intelligence more accessible to marginalized communities through mobile devices.
 Through this work, he aims to bridge the digital divide and expand opportunities in Malawi.

-Ackim’s journey reflects a steadfast commitment to leveraging innovation for local and global good. .
+Ackim’s journey reflects a steadfast commitment to leveraging innovation for local and global good.

 Dr. Daniel Femi